bcgov/forestry-digital-services/collections/_applications/spar.md

 order: 8
 description:
 ---

-Team Evergreen is modernizing the Seed Planning and Registry (SPAR) and the Cone and Seed Program (CONSEP).

-SPAR is the Ministry of Forests’ online tree seed registry.
-It's used to:
-- Track information about seedlots, orchards, and parent trees
-- Order seeds, seedlings, and cones, and
-- Request seed processing, sampling, testing, and transfers
+The Ministry of Forests' online tree seed registry is known as SPAR.
+It’s used to track information about seedlots, orchards, and parent trees; order seeds, seedlings, and cones; and request seed processing, sampling, testing, and transfers.

-CONSEP tracks seeds in the [Tree Seed Centre](https://www2.gov.bc.ca/gov/content?id=B33FA5CCACF949158DA2DA602A6D9C5F)'s freezers, contains seed preparation recipes, and integrates with the centre’s hardware.
+CONSEP tracks seeds in the Tree Seed Centre’s freezers, contains seed preparation recipes, and integrates with the centre’s hardware.

-The team has done extensive service design with SPAR and CONSEP users, including:
-- Mapping the applications’ current states
-- Identifying pain points, and
+Team Evergreen is modernizing SPAR and CONSEP.
+To date, the team has done extensive service design with SPAR and CONSEP users, including mapping the applications’ current states, identifying pain points, and recognizing functions that must be improved.

-- Recognizing functions to improve
+Team Evergreen is now developing SPAR screens for veg lots.
+The original SPAR is for seedlots not veg lots.
+So, veg lot owners have had to use time consuming workarounds to get their data into the system.

+Evergreen is using service design and user experience (UX) design to ensure the new SPAR also works for veg lot owners.
+So far, the team's designed, prototyped and tested the veg lot screens.
+It will soon begin their development before moving into UAT.

-The team has also developed a [design system](https://bcgov.github.io/forestry-digital-services/applications/system.html) FDS will use on all the applications it modernizes.
+In addition to its work on SPAR and CONSEP, Team Evergreen contributed to the development of a design system that FDS will use on all the applications it modernizes.

 Watch this [SPAR demonstration video](https://www.youtube.com/watch?v=3fSDjj-bAbE) to see how the design system will improve the user experience.

 ## More information
 - docs:  [https://www2.gov.bc.ca/gov/content/industry/forestry/managing-our-forest-resources/tree-seed/seed-planning-use/spar](https://www2.gov.bc.ca/gov/content/industry/forestry/managing-our-forest-resources/tree-seed/seed-planning-use/spar)